What is soil conservation?

 3. Use terrace farming.

 Cropping along steep surfaces requires the creation of terraces along the slope.
-The terraces slow water movement through the series of terraces and prevent it from washing away the soil.
+The terraces slow water movement through the series of terraces and prevent the soil from washing away.

 4. Practice contour farming.

-Contour is similar to terrace farming but on a smaller scale.
+Contour farming is similar to terrace farming but on a smaller scale.
 In this practice, crops are planted following the contour of the landscape.
-Crops planted along the slope creates pathways for water to flow but when crops are grown against the slope of the landscape, they slow the flow of water and prevents soil erosion.
+Crops planted along the slope create pathways for water to flow, but when crops are grown against the slope of the landscape, they slow the flow of water and prevent soil erosion.

-There is every need for us to protect the soil to ensure the continuous production of food.
+We need to protect the soil to ensure the continuous production of food.